Martin20494/Grid_Orientation/README.md

 This file includes three other files - data, results, and scripts.
 These files were used to validate and calibrate the LISFLOOD-FP flood model.
 - Data file includes all data that are necessary for validating and calibrating the flood model.
 Notice here the land (51559) and bathymetry (50554) were downloaded on 15/04/2024.
 The OpenStreetMap data was downloaded into cache file on 25/01/2023.
 Hence, the reproducible work could be different because the versions of these data could be changed.
-- Scripts file includes all scripts to validate and calibrate the models.
+- Scripts file includes all scripts to validate and calibrate the LISFLOOD-FP flood model.
 - Results file includes the results from our work after running the scripts file.

 #### 2. File simulation